Syncope in children

 The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the experience and skill to diagnose the cause of syncope and provide care for any underlying heart condition.

 The Society of Thoracic Surgeons has ranked Norton Children’s Heart Institute among the best in the region.
-With our network of remote diagnostic and treatment services in Kentucky and Southern Indiana, families can stay close to home for quality care.
+Norton Children’s has a network of outreach diagnostic and treatment services conveniently located throughout Kentucky and Southern Indiana.

 Depending on what causes a child to faint, these are some common symptoms of syncope that could happen before loss of consciousness: